josmarqu/Qatar22-App-Android-Sqlite/README.md

 # Qatar2022 Results App

 ## Description
-The Qatar2022 Results App allows users to record results of the 2022 FIFA World Cup in Qatar.
+The Qatar2022 Results App allows users to record results of the 2022 Soccer World Cup in Qatar.
 The application make use of a sqlite database, which add the funcionality to see the saved results by country.

 # How to use